fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Sapere aude!
+Have courage to use your own understanding.
+— Immanuel Kant

 Loneliness is not the absence of people but the inability to express what is within us.
   para.
 Carl Jung